bdon/protosprites/README.md

 A protosprites sheet is a collection of SVGs organized in a specific way:
 * It must be an HTML document with all SVGs as children of the `body` element
-* Each SVG element must hae a width and a height in px, interpreted as CSS (not device) pixels
+* Each SVG element must have a width and a height in px, interpreted as CSS (not device) pixels
 * Each SVG must have a unique ID attribute

 Example of a valid protosprites sheet: